Rangers Hit Hamilton For Eight, Elyounoussi Nets Hat-trick In Celtic Win - UrduPoint

 Rangers Hit Hamilton For Eight, Elyounoussi Nets Hat-trick In Celtic Win

-Glasgow, Nov 8 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Rangers restored their nine-point lead at the top of the Scottish Premiership with an 8-0 thrashing of Hamilton as Celtic bounced back with a 4-1 win at Motherwell on Sunday.
+Glasgow, Nov 8 (UrduPoint / Pakistan Point News - 9th Nov, 2020 ) :Rangers restored their commanding nine-point lead at the top of the Scottish Premiership with an 8-0 humbling of Hamilton on Sunday as Celtic bounced back to form with a 4-1 win at Motherwell.

 Steven Gerrard's men have played two more matches than their Glasgow rivals but showed why they are now the bookmakers' favourites to end Celtic's record-equalling run of nine straight league titles.

-Hamilton shocked the hosts on their last visit to Ibrox in March, but Rangers are a team transformed since Scottish football's return in August, unbeaten in 20 games in all competitions this season.
+Hamilton shocked the hosts on their last visit to Ibrox in March but Rangers are a transformed side since Scottish football's return in August, unbeaten in 20 games in all competitions this season.

 Joe Aribo, Kemar Roofe and James Tavernier all scored twice, while Scott Arfield and Brandon Barker were also on target against the rock-bottom Accies.